MORINGA ‘Drumstick Tree’ Seeds

 - Water regularly during establishment, then reduce once roots deepen.

-- Prune frequently to encourage dense foliage and easier harvesting.
+- Prune frequently to encourage dense foliage and maintain manageable height.

 Harvest